SJonesy/uo_aeternum/README.md

    - Training NPCs.
    - Powerful NPC "Guards" that attack non-friendlies.
    - Hourly free magic items.
-   - Automatic resource harvesting in the area.
+   - Automatic resource harvesting in the area?
+   - NPCs that increase resource gathering in the town
    - Taxable housing.

 ### Seasonality